mikavir/casa-quest/README.md

 ### Site Admin

 - As a site administrator, I would like to keep connected with my users , so that they can report any user experience.
-- As a site administrator, I should be able to delete posts that is against the rules, so that I can ensure that the community is safe.
+- As a site administrator, I should be able to delete posts that are against the rules so that I can ensure that the community is safe.
 - As a site administrator, I should be able to delete users that is violating the rules, so that I can ensure that the community is safe.
 - As a site administrator, I need to manage and view user accounts effectively to ensure control over the user base and monitor user activity.
 - As a site administrator, I should be able to direct users back to home if they have reached a page that is not found.
 - As a site administrator, I should be able to direct users back to home if they have reached a page that is forbidden to access.
--  As a site administrator, I should be able to direct users back to home if the web application have reached an internal server error.
+- As a site administrator, I should be able to direct users back to home if the web application has reached an internal server error.
--

 ## Wireframes